Barbara Engelking

-Barbara Engelking (born 22 April 1962) is a Polish sociologist specializing in Holocaust studies.
+Barbara Engelking (born 22 April 1962) is a Polish psychologist and sociologist specializing in Holocaust studies.
 The founder and director of the Polish Center for Holocaust Research in Warsaw, she is the author or editor of several works on the Holocaust in Poland.

 Education and career

-Born in Warsaw, Engelking received an MA in psychology from the University of Warsaw in 1988 and a Ph. in sociology from the Polish Academy of Sciences, also in Warsaw, for a thesis on The Experience of the Holocaust and its Consequences in Autobiographical Accounts (1993).
+Born in Warsaw, Engelking received an MA in psychology from the University of Warsaw in 1988 and a Ph.D. in sociology from the Polish Academy of Sciences, also in Warsaw, for a thesis on The Experience of the Holocaust and its Consequences in Autobiographical Accounts (1993).

 Since 1993, Engelking has been an assistant then associate professor at the Polish Center for Holocaust Research, part of the Institute of Philosophy and Sociology at the Polish Academy of Sciences.
 Since 2014, she has been chair of Poland's International Auschwitz Council.
 From November 2015 until April 2016, she was the Ina Levine Invitational Scholar at the United States Holocaust Memorial Museum Mandel Center in Washington, D.C.